girlscript/winter-of-contributing/JavaScript/Topics/External_Libraries/Bootstrap/README.md

 # Bootstrap

-Bootrap is a free and open-source framework used to create repsonsive webpages using minimal of CSS and JS.
+Bootrap is a free and open-source framework for building responsive websites using the bare minimum of CSS and JS.

-Bootstrap creates webpage that is suitable in any devices such as desktop, mobile, and tablet.
+Bootstrap produces websites that work on every platform, including desktops, mobile phones, and tablets.

 <br>